Bilevel methods for image reconstruction: Introduction

 \chapter{Introduction}

 Methods for image recovery aim to estimate a good-quality image from noisy, incomplete, or indirect measurements.
 Such methods are also known as computational imaging.
 For example, image denoising and image deconvolution attempt to recover a clean image from a noisy and/or blurry input image, and image inpainting tries to complete missing measurements from an image.
-Medical image reconstruction aims to recover images that humans can interpret from the indirect measurements recorded by a system like an \ac{MRI} or \ac{CT} scanner.
+Medical image reconstruction aims to recover images that humans can interpret from the indirect measurements recorded by a system like a Magnetic Resonance Imaging (MRI) or Computed Tomography (CT) scanner.
 Such image reconstruction applications are a type of inverse problem \cite{engl:96}.

 New methods for image reconstruction attempt to lower complexity, decrease data requirements, or improve image quality for a given input data quality.
-For example, in CT one goal is to provide doctors with information to help their patients while reducing radiation exposure \cite{mccollough:17:ldc}.
+For example, in CT, one goal is to provide doctors with information to help their patients while reducing radiation exposure \cite{mccollough:17:ldc}.
 To achieve these lower radiation doses, the CT system must collect data with lower beam intensity or fewer views.
-Similarly, in MRI collecting fewer k-space samples can reduce scan times.
+Similarly, in MRI, collecting fewer k-space samples can reduce scan times.
 Such \dquotes{undersampling} leads to an under-determined problem, with fewer knowns (measurements from a scanner) than unknowns (pixels in the reconstructed image), requiring advanced image reconstruction methods.

 Existing reconstruction methods make different assumptions about the characteristics of the images being recovered.
 Historically, the assumptions are based on easily observed (or assumed) characteristics of the desired output image, such as a tendency to have smooth regions with few edges or to have some form of sparsity \cite{eldar:12:cs}.
 More recent machine learning approaches use training data to discover image characteristics.
 These learning-based methods often outperform traditional methods, and are gaining popularity in part because of increased availability of training data and computational resources \citep{wang:16:apo,hammernik:2020:machinelearningimage}.